Top 5 Pinot Family

 What does pinot mean in wine?

-Pinot may refer to various grapes in the pinot family: pinot noir, pinot blanc, pinot gris, pinot meunier.
+Pinot may refer to various members of the pinot grape family: pinot noir, pinot blanc, pinot gris, pinot meunier.

 What colour is pinot?

 Pinot noir and pinot meunier are red grapes, while pinot blanc and pinot gris are white grapes.
-All of these can be used to produce red, white or rosé wines that are still or sparkling.
+They can be used to produce red, white or rosé wines that are still or sparkling.

 What’s the difference between pinot gris and pinot grigio?

 People often ask ‘are pinot gris and pinot grigio the same thing?’
 Yes they are.
-This grape has slightly grey coloured skins and ‘grigio’ is the italian word for grey while ‘gris’ is the French word.
+This grapes have coppery coloured skins, neither ‘white’ nor ‘black’.‘Grigio’ is the Italian word for grey while ‘gris’ is the French word, suggesting somewhere in between white and black.

-Why is pinot gris (or pinot grigio) sometimes a very pale pink?
+Why is pinot gris (or pinot grigio) sometimes a pale pink?

-The skin of pinot gris is slightly grey, giving a pink blush to wines that aren’t stripped of colour to remove it.
+The skin of pinot gris is slightly coppery in colour, giving a pink blush to wines that aren’t stripped of colour to remove it.

 Do you chill pinot noir?